anudeep1996/room-inference-using-object-detection/README.md

 img: size of the input image

--batch: batch size
+- batch: batch size
--epochs: number of epochs
+- epochs: number of epochs
 -data: YAML file which was created in step 3
 -cfg: model selection YAML file.
 I have chosen “s” for this tutorial.
 -weights: weights file to apply transfer learning, you can find them here.